soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 # metasound-plugins
-Some custom nodes for UE5 Metasounds
+Some custom nodes for UE5 Metasound

 - sample and hold: standard sample and hold with audio rate trigger.